SAP-samples/abap-cheat-sheets/22_Misc_ABAP_Classes.md

 <td>
 As an alternative to using the <code>IF_OO_ADT_CLASSRUN</code> interface for displaying output in the console, you can also use the <code>CL_DEMO_CLASSRUN</code> class, which offers more methods.
 For more information, refer to <a href="https://blogs.sap.com/2023/10/24/abap-console-reloaded/">this blog</a>.
-The following example makes use of <code>CL_DEMO_CLASSRUN</code> class for output purposes.
+The following example makes use of the <code>CL_DEMO_CLASSRUN</code>.
 A structure and an internal table are displayed in the console.
-Note the automatic dereferencing of the component.
+A structure component is a reference variable, which is automatically dereferenced.
 Plus, the <code>write_xml</code> method is shown, which displays XML data.
 <br><br>

 ``` abap